Imagine FM: Signal Cheshire

 In 1990 a new service was launched, in Cheshire, on 96.4 FM called Echo 96.
 In 1991, this was renamed Signal Cheshire upon the acquisition of the KFM 104.9 transmitter.
 Based in Stockport, Signal Cheshire targeted the surrounding area of South Manchester and much of Cheshire, opting into networked programming from the Stoke-on-Trent site by night.
 There was a further change of identity in 1997 to Signal FM.

 In 2000, Imagine FM became the new rebranded service on 104.9 and 96.4, and when the 104.9 frequency was readvertised, the then-owners of both stations, The Wireless Group, decided that the 96.4 transmitter should return to Signal One.

-The station uses the tag line Cheshire's No.1 More Music Station and prides itself on updating the area on local news and information.
+The station uses the tag line Cheshire's No.1 More Music Station and prides itself on updating the area with local news and information.

 The transmitter is based close to Stockport town centre.

 2009 sale

 On Wednesday 21 May 2008, Ofcom rejected a request by UTV to co-locate the station to Warrington alongside three of its stations.
-As a result of Ofcom's decision, UTV placed Imagine FM up for sale in June 2008, stating that if a buyer cannot be found by 30 June 2008 then the stations licence would be handed back to Ofcom.
+As a result of Ofcom's decision, UTV placed Imagine FM up for sale in June 2008, stating that if a buyer cannot be found by 30 June 2008 then the station's licence would be handed back to Ofcom.
 The station was sold by former Imagine owners UTV Radio in January 2009 and now trades as Imagine FM Limited.

 After 20 years of the 104.9 wavelength being based at Regent House, Stockport, Imagine FM moved to Waterloo Place, Stockport in November 2010 and now broadcasts from the legendary Strawberry Studios.

 The transmitter was also relocated from Romiley to Stockport centre at the same time.

-Under the ownership of the Helius Media Group, Imagine came under common ownership, and began to share programming with, High Peak Radio in the Derbyshire dales.
+Under the ownership of the Helius Media Group, Imagine came under common ownership, and began to share programming with High Peak Radio in the Derbyshire dales.